ENQUIRE NOW

 Meet Nini, the Scholar

 Nini gives off a first impression of tentative shyness.
 That facade quickly falls away, however, when she starts talking about her studies and her passions.
-Nini was a recipient of Huili School Shanghai's 2020 Academic Scholarship.
-We sat down with Nini to learn about what motivates and inspires her and what it means to be a leader in the Huili community.
+Nini was a recipient of Hiba Academy Shanghai's 2020 Academic Scholarship.
+We sat down with Nini to learn about what motivates and inspires her and what it means to be a leader in the Hiba community.

 Exploring life's possibilities